helmutfest/helmutfest.github.io/_pages/about.md

 **Please sign up at the following link by November 7, 2025:** (Signup now closed)

-### call for presentations

-We welcome **presentations on PL research and related topics** including, but not limited to, verification, proof theory, and program synthesis.
-Presentations can be about either published work, ongoing work, use cases, or even new ideas seeking collaborators at the summit.
-Students are particularly encouraged to present!

-**Please sign up here by November 7, 2025:** (Signup now closed)

-Please also sign up for participation using the link above.

-We hope to accommodate all proposed talks.
-All talks will be held in-person, the allocated time to each talk will depend on the number of registrations.

 ## schedule at a glance
 | | |